-- E. An employee may engage in consulting, in accordance with the NMJC Consulting Policy, so long as the practice is not in conflict (either directly or indirectly) with the employee's position or the services offered by the College. - F. No employee shall accept other employment or engage in any activity that might reasonably cause him/her to disclose confidential information acquired by reason of his/her employment with the College. - G. All NMJC employees shall make College purchases in accordance with the State Procurement Code and purchasing procedures published by the Business Office.
-Any unauthorized purchases made by an employee shall be considered personal in nature and shall not be binding upon the College. - H. Employees shall not use College purchase cards or charge/vendor accounts for personal use.
+- E. No employee shall accept other employment or engage in any activity that might reasonably cause him/her to disclose confidential information acquired by reason of his/her employment with the College. - F. All NMJC employees shall make College purchases in accordance with the State Procurement Code and purchasing procedures published by the Business Office.
+Any unauthorized purchases made by an employee shall be considered personal in nature and shall not be binding upon the College. - G. Employees shall not use College purchase cards or charge/vendor accounts for personal use.
 Violation of this policy shall result in disciplinary action up to and including dismissal.